 No, to have the best chance of creating something that’s going to stick in the minds of your audience, you need to understand not just what people are searching for around this time, but why they’re searching for it.
 Let’s use Christmas as an example.

 Here you’ll see the keyword ”˜Christmas dinner ideas’, taken from the Moz Keyword Tool:

 If you own a wood burner stove company, for example, this could be an interesting keyword to use.
 I’m going to show you two blog snippets, and you can decide which one you think would be the most effective content piece.

 “December 25th is just around the corner, so you’ll probably have some delicious Christmas dinner ideas planned.
-When you’re relaxing after your meal, a wood burner stove in the lounge would really add to that festive ambiance.”
+When you’re relaxing after your meal, a wood burner stove in the lounge would add to that festive ambience.”

 “A wood burner stove is great for warming the home, but did you know that they can also be used for cooking?
 They’re great for having an extra place to cook food when you’re making that all-important Christmas feast – so here are some Christmas dinner ideas that can be cooked in a wood burner stove.”

-The first one, although well written, doesn’t really offer anything to the reader.
-Yes, we’re all aware that wood burner stoves create a lovely ambiance and look great – especially at Christmas – but it’s hardly a game changing statement.
-The second snippet, however, introduces a blog post that could be telling the reader something new – and let’s remember, if you’ve searched ‘christmas dinner ideas’, chances are you want to see some actual recipes in your Google search results.
+The first one, although well written, doesn’t offer anything to the reader.
+Yes, we’re all aware that wood burner stoves create a lovely ambience and look great – especially at Christmas – but it’s hardly a game-changing statement.
+The second snippet, however, introduces a blog post that could be telling the reader something new – and let’s remember, if you’ve searched ”˜Christmas dinner ideas’, chances are you want to see some actual recipes in your Google search results.